Bald Hills

 Bald Hills has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified a total of 34 projects likely to affect the area.
-Key projects include Linkfield Road Overpass Upgrade, Lacey Road Childcare Centre, 202 Lacey Road Townhouse Development, and Brendale Data Supernode.
-The following list details those most relevant.
+The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 38 such projects that are likely to affect the area.
+Notable projects include the Linkfield Road Overpass Upgrade, Lacey Road Childcare Centre, 202 Lacey Road Townhouse Development, and Wyampa Road Residential Estate.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.